ZackFreeman12/ZackFreeman-Portfolio/README.md

 The bot includes the necessary boilerplate (`interactionCreate` event listener and command loading logic) to handle Discord Slash Commands.
 Any `.js` files placed in the `/commands` directory that export a valid command structure will be registered and usable.
 You will need to create these command files yourself based on the `discord.js` documentation.

 ---

-*Self-Certification Note: The comment `/* "StAuth10222: I Zack Freeman, 000781330 certify that this material is my original work..." */` is typically included in source code files for academic integrity purposes and is not usually part of a project's README.*